-Temperatures in 1998 at the surface varied from <9° to >18°C with the coldest temperatures on the Lurcher Shoals off Yarmouth and the warmest in the vicinity of Western Bank in the central Scotian Shelf region (Fig. 46).
+Temperatures in 1998 at the surface varied from <9° to >18°C with the coldest temperatures on the Lurcher Shoals off Yarmouth and the warmest in the vicinity of Western Bank in the central Scotian Shelf region (Fig. 45a).
 Warmer temperatures and weaker temperature gradients prevailed on the Scotian Shelf relative to off southwest Nova Scotia and the Bay of Fundy.
-At 50 m the coldest temperatures (<2°C) cover much of the northeastern Shelf (Fig. 46).
-Note the warm waters $(4^{\circ}-5^{\circ}C)$ appear to be penetrating onto the central shelf regions from the offshore.
-The 100 m temperatures show a pattern of cold waters (<2°C) in the northeast and warm waters (>5°C) in the Gulf of Maine and along the outer Banks in the southwestern region of the Shelf (Fig. 46).
-Bottom temperatures show similar features to those at 100 m (Fig. 46).
-A common feature is the large contrast between the northeast and central Scotian Shelf.
+At 50 m the coldest temperatures (<2°C) cover much of the northeastern Shelf (Fig. 45a).
+Note the warm waters (4°-5°C) appear to be penetrating onto the central shelf regions from the offshore.
+The 100 m temperatures show a pattern of cold waters (<2°C) in the northeast and warm waters (>5°C) in the Gulf of Maine and along the outer Banks in the southwestern region of the Shelf (Fig. 45b).
+Bottom temperatures show similar features to 100 m and are common (Fig. 45b).
+First is the large contrast between the northeast and central Scotian Shelf.
 In the northeast, bottom temperatures were generally cold with minima less than 2°C in the Misaine Bank region.
 Cool waters (<4°C) were also observed in Roseway Basin and over Browns Bank.
 Temperatures in Emerald Basin exceeded 7°C. Relatively high temperatures also were found in the upper reaches of the Bay of Fundy and in the deeper areas of the Gulf of Maine.

-Temperature anomalies at the surface were generally positive over most of the Scotian Shelf, by upwards of 2° to 3°C over Sable and Middle Banks and off the southeastern tip of Cape Breton (Fig. 47).
-In contrast, in the Bay of Fundy and the rest of the Gulf of Maine, surface temperatures were below normal by around 1°C. The dominant feature at 50 m is the below-normal temperatures over the shelf and throughout the Gulf of Maine and Bay of Fundy (Fig. 47).
-The anomalies generally were between normal and -2°C. At 100 m and near bottom the anomalies are below normal throughout almost all of the Scotian Shelf and Gulf of Maine (Fig. 47).
+Temperature anomalies at the surface show generally positive anomalies over most of the Scotian Shelf by 2° to 3°C over Sable and Middle Banks and off the southeastern tip of Cape Breton (Fig. 46a).
+In contrast, in the Bay of Fundy and the rest of the Gulf of Maine, surface temperatures were below normal by around 1°C. The dominant feature at 50 m is the below-normal temperatures over the shelf and throughout the Gulf of Maine and Bay of Fundy (Fig. 46a).
+The anomalies generally were between normal and -2°C. At 100 m and near bottom the anomalies are below normal throughout almost all of the Scotian Shelf and Gulf of Maine (Fig. 46b).
 The greatest negative anomalies (-4°C at 100 m and -3°C near bottom) lay over Emerald Basin.
 The cause of these low anomalies was the influx of the cold Labrador Slope Water into the Basin as discussed above.
-The colder-than-normal temperatures over Emerald Basin are different than 1997 when these waters were warmer-than-normal (Drinkwater et al., MS 1998).
-The cold water near bottom in Emerald Basin during the July survey is consistent with the 250 m temperature time series (Fig. 40) and the cold temperatures in the northeast with the temperature time series observed on Misaine Bank (Fig. 43).
+The colder-than-normal temperatures over Emerald Basin are different than 1997 when these were warmer-than-normal (Drinkwater et al., MS 1998).
+The cold water near bottom in Emerald Basin during the July survey is consistent with the 250 m temperature time series (Fig. 39) and the cold temperatures in the northeast with the temperature time series observed on Misaine Bank (Fig. 42).